blender/blender/doc/python_api/rst/info_quickstart.rst

 Before Starting
 ===============

-This document isn't intended to fully cover each topic.
+This document its intended to familiarize you with Blender Python API but not to fully cover each topic.
-Rather, its purpose is to familiarize you with Blender Python API.

 A quick list of helpful things to know before starting:

-- Blender uses Python 3.x; some online documentation still assumes 2.x.
+- Blender uses Python 3.x; some online documentation still assumes version 2.x.
 - The interactive console is great for testing one-liners.
   It also has autocompletion so you can inspect the API quickly.
-- Button tool tips show Python attributes and operator names.
+- Button tooltips show Python attributes and operator names.
-- Right clicking on buttons and menu items directly links to API documentation.
+- The context menu of buttons directly links to this API documentation.
-- For more examples, the text menu has a templates section where some example operators can be found.
+- More operator examples can be found in the text editor's template menu.
 - To examine further scripts distributed with Blender, see:

-  | ``scripts/startup/bl_ui`` for the user interface,
+  - ``scripts/startup/bl_ui`` for the user interface.
-  | ``scripts/startup/bl_operators`` for operators.
+  - ``scripts/startup/bl_operators`` for operators.

   Exact location depends on platform, see:
   :ref:`directory layout docs <blender_manual:blender-directory-layout>`.